MobilePayDev/MobilePayDev.github.io/docs/payments-refunds/create-payments.md

 :::

 :::tip
-We suggest setting unique OrderId/TransactionId from your own system in the `reference` field.
+We suggest setting unique order or transaction id from your own system in the `reference` field.
 The `reference` field will be contained throughout the back-end flow of the payment.
-Also in settlement reports in the MobilePay Portal or from our Transaction Reporting API.
-End-users/customers will see the Reference in the receipt of the payment, found in MobilePay app activity tab.
+Also in settlement reports in the MobilePay portal or from our Transaction Reporting API.
+End-users/customers will see the `reference` field value in the receipt of the payment, found in MobilePay app activity tab.
 :::

 ## Get Single Payment Details